george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ### ![Integration with Web Technologies](https://github.com/george-GPT/JavaScript-Quick-Reference/raw/main/images/tech.png) Integration with Web Technologies

 Learn how JavaScript collaborates with HTML and CSS to deliver complete web page functionality.
-Discover its use of AJAX for asynchronous web tasks.
+It utilizes AJAX alongside other modern methods for asynchronous tasks, such as Promises and Async/Await, to enhance interactivity and efficiency.

 ### ![JavaScript Libraries and Frameworks](https://github.com/george-GPT/JavaScript-Quick-Reference/raw/main/images/react.png) Libraries and Frameworks